brylie/degrees-of-open/open-and-participatory/governance.md

 > Stakeholders may work independently to their own ends

-It is important that stakeholds are free to work independently from the main group.
+It is important that stakeholders are free to work independently from the main group.
 They can form working groups relevant to their needs or expertise.
-If desired, stakeholder groups can work completely intependently of the primary organization, forming their own initiative.
+If desired, stakeholder groups can work completely independently of the primary organization, forming their own initiative.

 ## Federation